Comfortable Marina di Massa villa with terrace, private garden and secure parking, sleeps 5

-Near the Cinque Terre (less than 40 minutes by car).
-For mountain lovers, nature, trekking, the Regional Park of the Apuan Alps is just a few minutes.
+For mountain lovers, the Regional Park of the Apuan Alps is 30 minutes far.

 |Size||Sleeps up to 5, 3 bedrooms|

 |Check in time:||15:00|

 |Nearest beach||Marina di Massa|